Interesting Facts about Rocks and 3 Different Types

 1. Acidic Rocks

-They are rocks with a silica content of more than 66%, examples include:
+They are rocks with a silica content of more than 66%.
+Examples include:

 Granite consists mainly of quartz, feldspar, and mica, and there are rocks equivalent to granite, but different from it in the nature of the texture, namely rhyolite, obsidian, pitchstone, and pumice, which is known as a pumice stone.